chao-mu/cpp-testbed/README.md

 [![Build Status](https://travis-ci.org/chao-mu/liblo-experiment.svg?branch=master)](https://travis-ci.org/chao-mu/liblo-experiment)

-This was just a test project to experiment combining travis with my liblo conan dependency.
+This was just a test project to experiment with travis, conan, and gtest